 There are two forms of options, put and call options.
 Put options are contracts sold for a premium that gives one party (the buyer) the right, but not the obligation, to sell to the other party (the seller) of the contract, a specific quantity of a particular product or financial instrument at a specified price.
 Call options are similar contracts sold for a premium that gives the buyer the right, but not the obligation, to buy from the seller of the option at a specified price.
 Options may also be cash settled.
 The Fund may write and purchase call and put options, the underlying of which may be currencies, investments or indices comprising investments, where such investments are consistent with the investment policy of the Fund.
 Index options enable investors to gain exposure to a large number of investments with one trading decision.
-Put options may be purchased to protect the value of the Fund or a portion of the Fund from an expected sharp downside move in a particular market, currency or in a single investment position.
+Put options may also be written to generate premium for the Fund.
+Call options may be purchased to gain exposure to an index or single investment position.
 Put options may also be written to generate premium for the Fund.
 Call options may be purchased to gain exposure to an index or single investment position or be sold (covered sale only) to add income from premium.